-First to arrive on scene to reunite the dog with the owner, who suffered minor burns to his hands while attempting to extinguish the fire.
-The dog suffered no injuries.
-The fire caused an \$30,000 estimated in damage, primarily to the underside of the mobile home, with moderate to heavy smoke damage to the interior.
-The cause of the fire is unknown, but is not Search crews were able considered suspicious in nature.
+Search crews were able considered suspicious in First to arrive on scene to reunite the dog with the owner, who suffered minor burns to his hands while attempting to extinguish the fire.
+The dog suffered The fire caused an \$30,000 estimated damage, primarily to the underside of the mobile home, with moderate to heavy smoke damage to the interior. no injuries.